-Studies analysing the genetic and chromosome make-up of eggs and embryos have consistently found that the rate of defects increases with age.
-This is most clearly illustrated in the increasing risk of Down's syndrome seen in older mothers.
+Studies analysing the genetic and chromosome make-up of eggs and embryos have consistently found that the rate of defects increases with age, such that more than 50% of embryos might be affected.
+This is most clearly illustrated in the increasing risk of Down’s syndrome found in older mothers.

-Down's syndrome is a condition caused only by an abnormality in which there are three copies of chromosome 21, not two as there ought to be.
-In some rare cases the result is an inherited disease or abnormality, in others these chromosomal defects prevent the embryo from implanting in the uterus (whether in natural or assisted) conception.
+Down's syndrome is a condition caused only by an abnormality in which there is an extra copy of chromosome 21 (three copies of the chromosome rather than two).
+In some rare cases the result of an extra or missing chromosome is an inherited disease or abnormality, in others a chromosomal defect might prevent the embryo from implanting in the uterus (whether in natural or assisted conception).

-As seen on the graph below, the rate of chromosome abnormality increases as the implantation rate decreases.
+As seen in the graph, the rate of chromosome abnormality increases as the implantation rate decreases.
+This is mainly why embryo screening for chromosome abnormalities has become more and more important, especially in women of an older maternal age.